Main Line (Reading Company): 19th century

+20th century

 The line remained within the Reading system through multiple reorganizations until 1976, when it was one of many Reading lines conveyed to Conrail.
 Conrail split the line, combining the section from Philadelphia to Reading with the Lebanon Valley Branch to form the Harrisburg Line.
-The section north of Reading was designated the Pottsville Branch; Conrail later sold most of the branch to the Reading Blue Mountain and Northern Railroad.
+The section north of Reading was designated the Pottsville Line; Conrail later sold most of the branch to the Reading Blue Mountain and Northern Railroad.

 Passenger service

 Aside from Reading Blue Mountain and Northern Railroad excursion service, the former Reading main line hosts no scheduled passenger service.
 The last vestige of the Reading's passenger service on the line was SEPTA's commuter service between Reading Terminal and Pottsville.
 SEPTA discontinued the service, with its other non-electrified routes, on July 1, 1981.